You walk onto your front porch. A praying mantis perches on a porch rail or table.

 You become slightly alarmed.
 This creature appears almost human, you think.

 Instinctively you reach for a flyswatter.
 But wait!

 You discover it is a friend, the praying mantis.

 An insect closely allied to the grasshopper family and known scientifically as an orthopterous insect of the family Mantidae, order mantodea.

-The pray mantis insect is not poisonous and will do you no harm, but to members of the insect world, it is a deadly killer.
+This bug is not poisonous and will cause you no harm, but to other members of the insect world, it is a deadly killer.

-It is the only known insect that can direct its gaze wherever it wishes, moving the head freely in all directions.
+It is the only known bug that can direct its gaze wherever it wishes, moving the head freely in all directions.